 If you are going to record your own narration, then at least take some time to truly learn how to do it, and that includes properly using your mic of choice.

-Check out this vide of Dave Jackson showing how to properly use a Blue Yeti mic, which might not be the mic you use, but since it is a super popular microphone that a lot of non-audio experts think is a much better mic than it is, you’ll still get an insight or two from his demonstration.
+Check out this video of Dave Jackson showing how to properly use a Blue Yeti mic, which might not be the mic you use, but since it is a super popular microphone that a lot of non-audio experts think is a much better mic than it is, you’ll still get an insight or two from his demonstration.

 Then, there’s the issue of software.
 When it comes to the DAW you use, do you know how to effectively edit your files?
 Do you know how to master them.
-If I told you that in order to pass ACX quality, your recordings need to be a 192 kbps or higher MP3, constant bit rate (CBR) at 44.1 kHz, and no longer than 120 minutes long, would you know what I’m talking about and how to ensure that?
+If I told you that in order to pass ACX quality control, your recordings need to be a 192 kbps or higher MP3, constant bit rate (CBR) at 44.1 kHz, and no longer than 120 minutes long, would you know what I’m talking about and how to ensure that?

 If I said it needs to measure between -23dB and -18dB RMS, have -3dB peak values, and a maximum -60dB noise floor, would you look at me like a cow on the tracks staring at an oncoming train?